 The research area of stem cells and regenerative medicine is moving fast and often people are interested in finding out more about the work we do.

 CRM houses a small team of dedicated public engagement and communication specialists.
-Together with partners such as SSERC, patient organisations, research councils and museums the team organises activities for key audiences including teachers, patients, policymakers, journalists and other interested publics.
+Together with partners such as SSERC, patient organisations, research councils, schools and museums the team organises activities for key audiences including teachers, patients, policymakers, journalists and other interested publics.